hashicorp/design-system/website/docs/components/separator/partials/guidelines/guidelines.md

 We recommend using meaningful spacing between content elements, allowing users to scan and understand information quickly.

 ### 0px spacing
-   - This option works well when you want adjacent components to flow together smoothly without any interruptions in the visual presentation.
    - Use the 0px spacing option for a tightly integrated layout without any visible gaps between elements.
    - Avoid using the 0px spacing option when the content sections need clear visual separation or when visual clutter is possible.